CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Open kernel HSA configuration.
 Must be inside kernel.
 Kernel configuration can not be defined if any isametadata, metadata or stub was defined.
 Do not mix with `.config`.

+### .hsalayout

+This pseudo-op enabled HSA layout mode (source code layout similar to Gallium binary format layout or ROCm layout) where code of the kernels is in single main code section and kernels are aligned and kernel setup is skipped in section code.

 ### .ieeemode

 This pseudo-op must be inside any kernel configuration.
 Set ieee-mode.